SaalikLok/poke-microblog/README.md

 # poke-microblog

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A frontend-only app that let you pretend to microblog as a Pokemon.
+My EmberJS learning project.

 ## Prerequisites